 “For just as taking a walk, journeying on foot, and running are bodily exercises, so we call Spiritual Exercises every way of preparing and disposing the soul to rid itself of all inordinate attachments, and, after their removal, of seeking and finding the will of God in the disposition of our life for the salvation of our soul.”

-This week, we invite you to first prayerfully read the 2nd Mass reading, then watch the video, and finally go through Father VanHeusen’s spiritual exercise.
+This week, we invite you to first prayerfully read this Gospel passage, then watch the video, and finally go through Father VanHeusen’s spiritual exercise.

 Christ Jesus, though he was in the form of God, did not regard equality with God something to be grasped.